erickhun/blog/content/posts/traveling-and-working-out.md

 ---
-title: "How I keep working out while traveling - 4 years in 🏋️‍♀️ 🏐 🌍"
+title: "How to keep working out while traveling - 4 years in"
 date: 2019-09-15T20:18:56Z
 draft: false
 ---